arisetyo/basic_microservices/README.md

 # basic_microservices
-A basic microservices architecture using Docker, Node, Mongo, and React.
+A basic microservices architecture using Docker.

+Backend technologies: Node, Mongo

+Front-end framework: React

 The test case is a hypothetical university named "Hexa Institute".